Clinical Pharmacology for Trulicity

 †† p<0.001 for superiority of TRULICITY 1.5 mg compared to placebo, overall type I error controlled.

-Combination Therapy With Prandial Insulin, With Or Without Metformin
+Insulin Glargine-Controlled Trial (Combination With Prandial Insulin, With Or Without Metformin)

-In this 52-week (26-week primary endpoint) open-label comparator study (double-blind with respect to TRULICITY dose assignment), 884 patients on 1 or 2 insulin injections per day were enrolled.
-Randomization occurred after a 9-week lead-in period; during the initial 2 weeks of the lead-in period, patients continued their pre-study insulin regimen but could be initiated and/or up-titrated on metformin, based on investigator discretion; this was followed by a 7-week glycemic stabilization period prior to randomization.
+In this open-label comparator trial (double-blind with respect to TRULICITY dose assignment) with primary endpoint at 26 weeks, 884 adult patients on 1 or 2 insulin injections per day were enrolled.
+Randomization occurred after a 9-week lead-in period; during the initial 2 weeks of the lead-in period, patients continued their pre-trial insulin regimen but could be initiated and/or up-titrated on metformin, based on investigator discretion; this was followed by a 7-week glycemic stabilization period prior to randomization.

 Treatment with TRULICITY 0.75 mg and 1.5 mg once weekly resulted in a reduction in HbA1c from baseline.
-The difference in observed effect size between TRULICITY 0.75 mg and 1.5 mg, respectively, and glargine in this trial excluded the pre-specified non-inferiority margin of 0.4%.
+The difference in observed effect size between TRULICITY 0.75 mg and 1.5 mg, respectively, and glargine in this trial excluded the pre-specified non-inferiority margin of 0.4% (Table 12).

-Table 10: Results at Week 26 of TRULICITY Compared to Insulin Glargine, Both in Combination with Insulin
+Table 12: Results at Week 26 of TRULICITY Compared to Insulin Glargine, Both in Combination with Insulin Lispro in Adult Patients with Type 2 Diabetes Mellitusa

 |